ktch/ktch.github.com/_posts/2012-06-19-challenge-program.md

 project: challenge
 video: 44556613
 author: Zach Phillips
+synopsis: Some thoughts on doing pro-bono work, and our first responsive web design.
 ---

 When I first got to Delaware, I balked for a long time at looking for Delaware clientele.
 I still had some clients in Atlanta and Syracuse, and the idea of starting over felt pretty daunting.
 But after a little while, it became evident that I should suck it up and go meet some people.
 I'm going to be here for a while (my fiancé is an attorney specializing in corporate bankruptcy).
 So I decided I'd do something I'd sworn off a dozen times before: **pro-bono work**.